Minemhat

-Minemhat (Min is at the front) was the mayor of Koptos during the 17th Dynasty.
-Minemhat appears in three sources making him one of the best attested private individuals of the period and attesting that he was a highly influential person.
+Minemhat (Min is at the front; Franke PD251) was an Ancient Egyptian mayor of Koptos during the 17th Dynasty in the late Second Intermediate Period.
+Minemhat appears in three sources and served during the reign of Nubkheperre Intef.

 Attestations

-Serving under Nubkheperre Intef
+Royal Decree of Nubkheperre Intef

 Minemhat appears on the Coptos Decree dates to Year 3 of King Nubkheperre Intef.
 This is a royal decree addressed to certain officials at Koptos with Minemhat appearing as the first one with the titles royal sealer and mayor of Koptos.
 The decree is about the removal of Teti, Son of Minhotep, from his position in the temple at Koptos.